-The disposal of the Primary Assets is intended to occur at the conclusion of the investment which is following the harvest of the trees.
+The disposal of the Primary Assets is intended to occur at the conclusion of the investment which is following the harvest of the Trees.
+The disposal of some or all of the Primary Assets prior to the conclusion of harvest requires a supporting special resolution of Investors.